DemocracyEarth/wallet/README.md

 # Sovereign App

 Sovereign is a mobile & desktop governance platform.

-It provides a fully customizable peer to peer democracy for organizations of all sizes.
-It's designed for easy integration with decentralized systems.
-It operates with a transaction engine using voting tokens so it can be plugged to any kind of blockchain.
+  * A fully customizable _peer to peer democracy_ for organizations of all sizes.
+  * Designed for easy integration with decentralized systems.
+  * Transaction engine based on voting tokens for blockchain compatibility.
+  * Identity verification and scoring for [sybil attack](https://www.microsoft.com/en-us/research/wp-content/uploads/2002/01/IPTPS2002.pdf) prevention.
+  * Really fucking great UX.

+  > _Note:_ Integration with [Blockstack](https://github.com/blockstack) and other blockchain related technologies is currently under development.

 ## Setup